 Group Therapy for High-Conflict Divorce

-The "No kids in the middle" (Kinderen uit de Knel) intervention program addresses high-conflict divorce through a multi-family approach.
-This first English language edition contains descriptions of the therapeutic sessions, homework for parents, and their network, along with extra information about the theoretical foundations of the program.
+The "No Kids in the Middle" (Kinderen uit de Knel) intervention programme addresses high-conflict divorce through a multi-family approach.
+This first English language edition contains descriptions of the therapeutic sessions, references to a homework book (van der Est et al.) for parents and their network, along with extra information about the theoretical foundations of the programme.

-The book starts with theoretical foundations and a summary of the scientific research behind the methodology, before moving on to focus on the methodology of the intervention program per session, with detailed descriptions of each therapeutic session.
-Through these session descriptions the authors demonstrate how the theory of the methodology can be put into practice within a group setting.
-The methodology is also conveyed in such a way that the key pillars and the themes are clear, with a best practice framework clearly demonstrated.
-Yet at the same time the authors leave room for customization, depending on the actual clients and therapists, and for this framework to be built upon further.
+The book starts with theoretical foundations and a summary of the scientific research behind the methodology before moving on to focus on the methodology of the intervention programme per session, with detailed descriptions of each therapeutic session.
+Through these session descriptions, the authors demonstrate how the theory of the methodology can be put into practice within a group setting.
+The methodology is also conveyed in such a way that the key pillars and themes are clear, with a best-practice framework clearly demonstrated.
+Yet at the same time, the authors leave room for customization depending on the actual clients and therapists, and for this framework to be built upon further.

-With this program now practised and studied throughout Europe, Group Therapy for High-Conflict Divorce, and it’s methodology, will act as a living framework to help continuously improve practice and research among professional therapists, while also appealing to social workers and legal professionals.
+With this programme now practiced and studied throughout Europe, Group Therapy for High-Conflict Divorce and its methodology will act as a living framework to help continuously improve practice and research among professional therapists, while also appealing to social workers and legal professionals.

 Table of Contents

 5. The Keystones